marcop135/bullframe.css/README.md

 ## Dark mode

-This enables a dark-mode style in all browsers
+This enables a dark-mode style in all browsers:

 ```html
 <link type="text/css" rel="stylesheet" href="https://cdn.jsdelivr.net/gh/marcop135/bullframe.css/bullframe-darkmode.min.css">
 ```

-And this enable a dark mode only if the user prefers it, in browsers that support the <code>prefers-color-scheme</code> media query.<br>
+And this, enables a dark mode only if the user prefers it, in browsers that support the <code>prefers-color-scheme</code> media query.<br>
 Read more [on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).

 ```html